grumpyclimber/construction/post2.md

 # apply the function:
 df['title'] = df['title'].apply(remove_punctuations)
 ```
-Notice how we've imported a list of punctuation signs from 'string' package instead of creating a list and filling it manually with all those signs.
-We're going to use this method more frequently, as it's just
-faster and easier.
+Notice how we've imported a list of punctuation signs from 'string' package instead of creating a list and filling it manually with all those signs?
+We're going to use this method more frequently, as it's just faster and easier.

 Let's not forget that, the above approach is a basic and easy to
 understand function.
 It is not the most efficient method, if your
 dataset is very large, you should check [stackoverflow](https://stackoverflow.com/questions/265960/best-way-to-strip-punctuation-from-a-string)
-for a better way.
+for a better solution.

 ### Stopwords